-One of the chief criteria used to select patients for acute stroke interventions is the patient's time of stroke onset defined as LKW time or alternatively the time of symptom onset (if witnessed).
-Acute stroke treatment therapies such as thrombolysis are time sensitive, and delays can lead to a lower likelihood of a good outcome and an increased risk of intracranial hemorrhage.
-If you cannot establish the time with certainty, most providers will not treat with IV thrombolysis.
+One of the chief criteria used to select patients for acute stroke interventions is the patient's time of stroke onset - defined as LSN time or, alternatively, the time of symptom onset (if witnessed).
+Acute stroke treatment therapies such as thrombolytic agent administration are time sensitive, and delays can lead to a lower likelihood of a good outcome and an increased risk of intracranial hemorrhage.
+If you cannot establish the time with certainty, most providers will not treat with IV thrombolytics.